cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 7. when new recorded mining nodes increase 33% or disconnected or after 30 minutes, due to 1/3 BFT, go to step (1).
 * nodes receive unsolicit voting, only takes transactions

-## algo for normal user, statefull and stateless miners on battery or 4G:
+## steps for normal users on battery or 4G
+0. turn off wake-lock and wifi-lock
 1. random walk connecting one relay;
 2. random walk connecting one miner from miner discovery list from statechain;
 3. start propose own block based on curent root cid, or on genesis cid, and request other miner peers for the future state cid according to CBC (correct by construction);